 A significant portion of the budget is allocated for roads improvements, repairs, and maintenance as well as shoulder and ditch line work.
 The remainder of the budget is basically fixed expenses the Association incurs.
 The annual budget is planned on the expectation of collecting homeowners’ dues from all property owners in a timely manner.
 Late payments cost the Association additional expenses and can cause delays in scheduled work in the community.

-Due to the coronavirus emergency and canceling of this year’s Annual Meeting, the amount of the FFHA budget for 2020-21 remains temporarily unchanged from the 2019-20 amount previously approved by the membership.
-Invoices for annual assessments were recently mailed to property owners.
-The assessment amount of $742.00 is due June 1st, 2020.
-The Board hopes to have an abbreviated Annual Meeting in July, August or September (depending on COVID issues) to consider a revised budget.
-A revised budget could increase assessments by up to an additional $485 per year.
+Due to the coronavirus emergency and canceling of this year’s Annual Meeting, the amount of the FFHA budget for 2020-21 remained temporarily unchanged from the 2019-20 amount previously approved by the membership.
+The Board held a virtual Annual Meeting on September 14th and property owners recently approved an additional increase of $508 for the year.

 The Board is sensitive to hikes in the assessment but costs continue to go up on road-related materials and labor, which make up the approximately 82% of FFHA costs.